fatimaksayrawi/holbertonschool-tools/0x03-git/README.md

 This project is used to create 3 directories .
-Inside each one of them ,we have files.
+Inside each one of them , we have files.